RobertWHurst/Navaros/README.md

 ### Set Middleware Variants

 The Set middleware family lets you store values on the context as middleware.
 This is useful for setting up common values that multiple handlers need.
+Each variant takes a key and value/function as parameters.

-**set** stores static values on every request.
+**set** stores static values on every request - takes a key and value.

-**setfn** calls a function on every request and stores the result.
+**setfn** calls a function on every request and stores the result - takes a key and function.
 This is useful for values that change per request, like request IDs or timestamps.

-**setvalue** dereferences a pointer and stores the value.
+**setvalue** dereferences a pointer and stores the value - takes a key and pointer.
 This is useful when the value might change between requests but you want to capture the current value.

 ```go
 import (